Azure Event Grid Alternatives: Comparing Hookdeck, Amazon EventBridge, Google Eventarc, and Confluent Kafka

 Amazon EventBridge

-Amazon EventBridge is a point-to-point event gateway, split into three parts: Event Bus for routing between multiple sources and destinations, Pipes for fixed point-to-point delivery with in-flight processing, and Scheduler for timed delivery.
+Amazon EventBridge is a point-to-point event gateway, split into three parts: Event Bus for routing between multiple sources and destinations, Pipes for fixed point-to-point delivery with in-flight transformations, and Scheduler for timed delivery.

 Read the Amazon EventBridge alternatives guide.